Relation between equilibrium quantum phase transitions and dynamical quantum phase transitions in two-band systems: The model and results

 Setting $\eta_{f}=-2$, we plot the density graphic of $\bar{\mathcal{L}}_{k}$ versus $k$ and $h_{f}$ in Fig. \ref{Fig-3}(a).
 The cyan solid line represents $\bar{\mathcal{L}}_{k}=0$.
-As seen from Fig. \ref{Fig-3}(a), whenever post-quench parameters across dynamical phase boundaries of DQPTs as depicted in Fig. \ref{Fig-2}(b), there is a change in the number of $k_{c}$-modes but no abrupt change of $\bar{\mathcal{L}}_{k}$.
-Fig. \ref{Fig-3}(b) and \ref{Fig-3}(c) exhibit images of the rate function $\bar{\lambda}=-\frac{1}{L}\sum_{k}\ln\bar{\mathcal{L}}_{k}$ and its derivative $\bar{\lambda}'$ with respect to $h_{f}$.
-The rate function $\bar{\lambda}$ exhibits non-analyticity at all three dynamical phase boundaries.
-The derivative $\lambda'_{T}$ becomes divergent when approaching a dynamical phase boundary from a region with less number of $k_{c}$-modes to a region with more number of $k_{c}$-modes, while it keeps finite at the other side.
-We cannot distinguish the additional phase boundary of DQPTs from the two boundaries that coincides with equilibrium phase boundaries through the image of the rate function, because the abrupt changes of $k$-modes $\mathcal{F}_{k}^{\text{q}}$ with $k=0$ and $k=\pi$ from 1 to 0 or from 0 to 1 at the two equilibrium phase boundaries are unchanged for $\bar{\mathcal{L}}_{k}$ according to Eq. (\ref{eq:relation}).
+As seen from Fig. \ref{Fig-3}(a), whenever postquench parameters cross dynamical phase boundaries of DQPTs as depicted in Fig. \ref{Fig-2}(b), there is a change in the number of $k_{c}$-modes but no abrupt change of $\bar{\mathcal{L}}_{k}$.
+Figures \ref{Fig-3}(b) and \ref{Fig-3}(c) exhibit images of the rate function $\bar{\lambda}=-\frac{1}{L}\sum_{k}\ln\bar{\mathcal{L}}_{k}$ and its derivative $\bar{\lambda}'$ with respect to $h_{f}$.
+The rate function $\bar{\lambda}$ exhibits nonanalyticity at all three dynamical phase boundaries.
+The derivative $\bar{\lambda}'$ becomes divergent when approaching a dynamical phase boundary from a region with fewer $k_{c}$-modes to a region with more $k_{c}$-modes, while it remains finite at the other side.
+We cannot distinguish the additional phase boundary of DQPTs from the two boundaries that coincide with equilibrium phase boundaries through the image of the rate function, because the abrupt changes of $k$-modes $\mathcal{F}_{k}^{\text{q}}$ with $k=0$ and $k=\pi$ from 1 to 0 or from 0 to 1 at the two equilibrium phase boundaries are unchanged for $\bar{\mathcal{L}}_{k}$ according to Eq. (\ref{eq:relation}).
 There is only a change of the number of $k_{c}$-modes but no abrupt change of $\bar{\mathcal{L}}_{k}$ at all three boundaries.